Purpose of the Plan

 Disability is defined as being completely unable to perform your normal occupation.

-Pays benefits as long as disability continues -- or until you attain age 65.
+Pays benefits as long as disability continues as outlined in the Certificate of Insurance.

 Pays a benefit to your surviving dependent(s) if you die after having been disabled for at least nine months.